 How to Get Around Finland

 The cheapest way to get around Finland is usually by bus.
-In the recent years, the bus network has expanded hugely, and it’s pretty easy to find a ride to almost anywhere you need to go to.
+In recent years, the bus network has expanded immensely, and it’s pretty easy to find a ride to almost anywhere you want to go.

 You can book bus tickets online beforehand or buy them at the station.
-The advantage to buying in advance is that the tickets might be cheaper: most long-distance bus lines have a progressive price scale for tickets, meaning that the quickest travellers might be able to book a ticket for as cheaply as $2.5.
+The advantage to buying in advance is they might be cheaper: most long-distance lines have a progressive price scale for tickets, meaning that the quickest travellers might be able to book a ticket for as cheaply as $2.5.

 There is only one train company operating in Finland, VR.
 You can buy train tickets through their website or at the station from self-service automats.

 Note!
-Usually you would be able to buy a ticket onboard the train as well (only with card, not with cash), but because of corona, all tickets must be bought before boarding the train to make sure that safe distances can be followed.
+You can usually buy a ticket upon boarding (only with card, not with cash), but because of corona, all tickets must be bought beforehand now.

-As good as public transportation connections in Finland are, having your own car gives you more freedom to explore as much as you want.
+As good as public transportation connections might be, having your own car gives you more freedom to explore.
 The roads are generally well-signed and in good condition.
 If you’re not used to driving in the winter, though, skip on the rental!
-When it snows, the roads can get very icy and dangerous even for Finns who’ve driven in these conditions their whole lives.
+When it snows, the roads get very icy and are potentially dangerous.
+Even for Finns, who’ve driven in these conditions their whole lives.

-Finns are also extremely law-abiding folks so follow the speed limits: 120 km/h on motorways, 100 km/h on rural highways, and 60-40 km/h on urban areas in the summer, in the winter usually 20 km/h less.
+Finns are also extremely law-abiding folks so follow the speed limits: 120 km/h on motorways, 100 km/h on rural highways, and 60-40 km/h on urban areas in the summer.
+During winter, the limit for urban areas comes down to 20 km/h or less.

-Surprise – Finland is just swell for cyclists, at least when there’s no snow.
-Even though the country might not be as well-equipped as the Netherlands, Finns themselves are avid bikers, and many bigger cities have city bikes available for rent.
-Ideal if you want to get from place to place fast!
+Finland is mighty fine for cyclists, at least when there’s no snow.
+Even though the country might not be as well-equipped as The Netherlands, Finns themselves are avid bikers.
+And many bigger cities have city bikes available for rent!
+Ideal if you want to get around fast.

-Note that in cities, if there is no designated bike lanes, bikers are required to paddle on the road – not the sidewalk – and even though it’s rare, you might actually get stopped by the police for not wearing a helmet.
+Note that, in cities, if there are no designated bike lanes, bikers are required to paddle on the road — not the sidewalk.
+And even though it’s rare, you might get stopped by the police for not wearing a helmet.

 Long-distance biking is not impossible either if you’re so inclined.
 Finland is a pretty flat country!

 The population of Finland might not be big, but the land area is.
-If you’re in a time crunch and want to check out both Helsinki and Lapland, the quickest way to travel is by plane.
+If you’re backpacking Finland on a rush, the quickest way to travel is by plane.
 There are domestic airports e.g. in Rovaniemi, Kittilä and Ivalo, and a plane ticket might cost half the price of a long-haul sleeper train.
 I’ve found the best flight deals through Norwegian that usually also has huge sales around Christmas.